 - As guidance for policy, strategy and research agenda setting.

 We conceive a diverse and rich network of supporters of the organic mission and movement, sharing common information and common tools across an open-source, practical platform that leads and pulls organic production to the mainstream of agriculture and value chains.
 It will foster innovation within the movement and make bridges to those still on the outside.
 SOAAN’s products are aimed at a wide range of beneficiaries, from farmers on the ground to top-level policy makers, from traders to researchers.
 We are designing the products of SOAAN’s work to be accessible from all positions within and around the value chain.

 The vision of SOAAN is collaborative, transformative, and far-reaching.
 Working together as an alliance of likeminded organizations, members of the network can use the SOAAN’s outputs to jointly and individually impact the world’s practices around the production and consumption of agricultural products.
 Through these efforts, good organic production can come to be seen as a real and significant institutional alternative to conventional agriculture and its related policies, and members of SOAAN can be seen as increasingly desirable partners.

-SOAAN's history and work plan can be viewed here
+SOAAN's current work plan can be viewed here.